 5. Digital technologies are critical for informing good decision making at scale.

-• Network effects resulting from a, b, and c above are a powerful mix for meaningful change!
+- Network effects resulting from the above three points are a powerful mix for meaningful change!

-• Digital technologies capture the bigger picture with more and better data to inform the individuals and organizations molding our world through their decisions.some text
+- Digital technologies capture the bigger picture with more and better data to inform the individuals and organizations molding our world through their decisions.

 6. Digital technologies have generated the highest venture returns in history to its investors.